Nazriya Nazim: Success, production and further expansion (2018–2023)

 Nazriya made her comeback to films after a four-year break, with the 2018 Malayalam film Koode, alongside Prithviraj.
 She played Jenny, Prithviraj's sister and a congenital disease patient.
 The film was a commercial success and earned her another Filmfare Best Actress – Malayalam nomination.
 Anna M. M. Vetticad opined: "The writing and Nazriya's acting often cutesify Jenny.
 Though this sort of hyper-bubbly girl is too familiar a sight in commercial Indian cinema, Nazriya's charm is hard to resist."
 That year, she also ventured into production with Varathan, a commercial success.

 Nazriya then co-produced the 2019 film Kumbalangi Nights, with her husband.
 The film emerged a major commercial success and earned cult status.
 In 2020, Nazriya reunited with Fahadh Faasil, in Trance, playing a model and sex worker Esther.
 The film became a box-office failure due to COVID-19, but Cris from The News Minute found her character to be "charming" and added that she has matured as an actor.
 That year, she also played a cameo in Maniyarayile Ashokan, as Jacob Gregory's wife.
 Haricharan Pudipeddi was appreciative of her appearance in the film.
 In the same year, she co-produced C U Soon, where she also worked as a production designer.

 Nazriya expanded to Telugu films in 2022.
 She played a professional photographer Leela, opposite Nani in Ante Sundaraniki.
 The film was a major commercial success overseas.
 Janani K from India Today noted, "Nazriya has once again impressed everyone with her ultimate cuteness.
 You could see Leela in her and she has done total justice to her character."
 The film earned her the Filmfare Award for Best Actress – Telugu nomination.

 Career progression (2024–present)

+Nazriya at her film Sookshmadarshinis launch with director M. C. Jithin and Basil Joseph.

 With no release in 2023, Nazriya started 2024 with her co-production Aavesham, which emerged as the seventh highest grossing Malayalam film of all time.
 Later that year, Nazriya marked her comeback to Malayalam films after four years, with Sookshmadarshini.
 She played Priyadarshini, a homemaker unravelling her neighbour's secret alongside Basil Joseph.
 Anandu Suresh found her to be "inconsistent" initially, adding that she eventually delivers a "more compelling performance".
 The film emerged a box office success and one of the highest grossing Malayalam films of all time.
 The film earned her the Kerala Film Critics Association Award for Best Actress.

-Nazriya will next make her web debut with the Tamil series The Madras Mystery – Fall of a Superstar and will appear in an untitled Malayalam film opposite Tovino Thomas.
+Nazriya will next make her streaming debut with the Tamil series The Madras Mystery – Fall of a Superstar.
+She will then mark her return to Tamil films after 12 years with Suriya 47 opposite Suriya, and will appear in an untitled Malayalam film opposite Tovino Thomas.